-Chapter: Service Delivery System

-Title: Case Management Services

-Policy: Review Cycle: Annually Adopted: 05.2017 Related Policies:

-Procedure:  Author: Clinical & UM Staff Reviewed: 02.02018 Service Philosophy
+Chapter: Service Delivery System Title: Substance Use Disorder (SUD) Case Management Services Policy: 🗆 Review Cycle: Biennial Adopted: 05.2017 Related Policies: Procedure: 🖂 Service Philosophy Page: 1 of 3 Author: Director of Utilization and Care Management Reviewed: 11.1.2022

-Version: 2.0

-Page: 1 of 3 Revisions Effective:

-Purpose
+Purpose:

 - A. Case Management is an intervention that addresses a client's primary needs which, if unattended to, may be distracting from the recovery process.
-Once these needs are being addressed, the client's ability to focus on his or her recovery with successful outcomes can be greatly enhanced. - B. Case management services are those services which will assist clients in gaining access to needed medical, social, educational/vocational and other services, and can be an effective enhancement to intervention in the treatment of substance use disorders.
+Once these needs are being addressed, the client's ability to focus on his or her recovery with successful outcomes can be greatly enhanced. - B. Case management services are those services which will assist clients in gaining access to needed medical, social, educational/vocational, and other services, and can be an effective enhancement to intervention in the treatment of substance use disorders.
 This is especially true for clients with multiple disorders, who may not benefit from traditional substance use disorder treatment, who require multiple services over extended periods of time, and/or who face difficulty gaining access to those services.
-Case management services may establish a stronger foundation for a client's recovery, reduce costs and enhance long term recovery for those who have addictive disorders, by assuring they have access to all needed services. - C. The purpose of this procedure is to provide guidance to Substance Use Disorder (SUD) providers to provide and report case management services and to ensure: - a.
-Compliance with the requirements for case management as described in the OROSC Treatment Policy #08: Substance Abuse Case Management Program Requirements. - b.
+Case management services may establish a stronger foundation for a client's recovery, reduce costs and enhance long term recovery for those who have addictive disorders, by assuring they have access to all needed services. - C. The purpose of this procedure is to provide guidance to substance use disorder (SUD) providers to provide and report case management services and to ensure: - a.
+Compliance with the requirements for case management as described in the MDHHS Office of Recovery Oriented Systems of Care (OROSC) Treatment Policy #08: Substance Abuse Case Management Program Requirements. - b.
 Ensure clients receive case management services based on medical necessity and individualized need(s).

-Procedure
+Procedure: